sidhacker370-tech/CodeAlpha_EcommerceStore/README.md

 A premium, full-stack E-Commerce web application built with a Node.js/Express.js backend, MongoDB database, and a responsive Single Page Application (SPA) frontend in Vanilla JavaScript and CSS.

-This project was built as part of an internship project for **CodeAlpha** and features a simulated payment gateway sandbox with automated order confirmation timers and email receipts.
+This project was built as part of an internship project for **CodeAlpha** and features a simulated payment gateway sandbox with automated order confirmation .

 ---